reduxjs/redux/docs/faq/CodeStructure.md

 Action creators are easier to document.
 The action creator's parameters enumerate the action's dependencies.
 And centralization of the action definition provides a convenient place for documentation comments.
 When actions are written inline, this information is harder to capture and communicate.

 Action creators are a more powerful abstraction.
 Creating an action often involves transforming data or making AJAX requests.
 Action creators provide a uniform interface to this varied logic.
-Then a component is free to dispatch an action without being complicated by the details of that object's creation.
+This abstraction frees a component to dispatch an action without being complicated by the details of that object's creation.

 #### Further information